Platform blindness: the hidden cost of single-network thinking

 Watch how your market responds to this clarity of identity

-For Canadian Consumers
+For Canadian consumers

 Looking for Canadian options?
 The .ca domain is one of your strongest indicators.
 While a .com domain might represent a Canadian company, a .ca domain can only be registered by organizations with a real Canadian presence.
 It's a quick, reliable way to identify Canadian providers.